-SCHOOL CAR

-NUMBER

-es on the basis of 0-10 points each according to the following scale ng this scale may be used).

-0.1 = inad equate or no attempt

-2.5 = atte mpted but below expectation

-5 = average or expected

-7.5 = abov ve average but still lacking

-10 = excellent, perfectly meets intent

-hov wthe ca ere the concepts presented appropriate and adequate to explain meets the intent of the customer?
-Were enough technical details without being boring?

-fro cor wa: mbasic ncept? \ s comin ON: Were the concepts presented in a logical order progressing concept and showing how the engineering accomplished the Was it clear to the audience what was to be presented and what any next?
-Were distinct introduction and overviews as well as and conclusions given?

-: Were visual aids used or clear visual references made to the the illustrations visible for all of the audience?

-shc wenthu vid the presenter speak in a clear voice?
-Did the presenter usiasm and promote confidence in the technical aspects?
-Did he ye contact?

-- que estion?l Did the answer illustrate that the team fully understood the s there doubt that the team understood the answer?
-Did the team omplete confidence in their response to the questions?

-TOTAL = PRESE NTATION POINTS (50 points maximu m) COMMENTS:
+SCHOOL CAR NUMBER owing categories on the basis of 0-10 points each according to the following scale or fraction along this scale may be used).
+0.1 = inadequate or no attempt 2.5 = attempted but below expectation 5 = average or expected 7.5 = above average but still lacking 10 = excellent, perfectly meets intent CONTENT: Were the concepts presented appropriate and adequate to explain howthe car meets the intent of the customer?
+Were enough technical details presented without being boring?
+ORGANIZATION: Were the concepts presented in a logical order progressing frombasic concept and showing how the engineering accomplished the concept?
+Was it clear to the audience what was to be presented and what was coming next?
+Were distinct introduction and overviews as well as summary and conclusions given?
+VISUAL AIDS: Were visual aids used or clear visual references made to the car?
+Were the illustrations visible for all of the audience?
+DELIVERY: Did the presenter speak in a clear voice?
+Did the presenter showenthusiasm and promote confidence in the technical aspects?
+Did he maintain eye contact?
+QUESTIONS: Did the answer illustrate that the team fully understood the question?Is there doubt that the team understood the answer?
+Did the team promote complete confidence in their response to the questions?
+TOTAL = PRESENTATION POINTS (50 points maximum) COMMENTS: